-Additionally, it is also a great place for people looking for off grid living.
+Additionally, it is also a great place for people looking for off-grid living.
 Most plots of land will have access to water and the farming season tends to average more than 250 days a year.
 Unlike other areas in the south, Tennessee also experiences all four seasons.

-As for price, anywhere near Blue Ridge Mountains can be expensive, so look for land in West Tennessee if you’re looking for affordability.
+As for price, anywhere near the Blue Ridge Mountains can be expensive, so look for land in West Tennessee if you’re looking for affordability.